 Lugaw is more straightforward and, in my opinion, way easier to prepare.
 The base for lugaw contains three main aromatics: onion, ginger, and garlic.
 The rice is then drenched with chicken stock before being seasoned with black pepper and fish sauce for an umami kick.

-Onion, garlic, ginger: You can’t go wrong with these three.
-They’re guaranteed flavor.
+Onion, garlic, ginger: You cannot go wrong with these three, they’re guaranteed flavor!

-Rice: Any long grain white rice should work.
-You could also use sticky/glutinous rice, just adjust the water content accordingly if the lugaw becomes too sticky or thick from the starches.
+Rice: Any long or short-grain white rice should work.
+For reference, my family typically uses Jasmine.
+You could also use sticky/glutinous rice, just be sure to adjust the liquid content accordingly (adding more as needed) if the porridge becomes too sticky or thick.

 Chicken stock: Simmering the rice grains in the stock will ensure every bite is perfectly savory and hearty.